Dan Ettinger, conductor

 I would like to remember at last the captivating Zerbinetta from Strauss’s Ariadne auf Naxos (singing Großmächtige Prinzessin), which Damrau performs to perfection from the technically and interpretative points of view.

-Damrau is accompanied by conductor Dan Ettinger and the München Rundfunkorchester.
-The conduction is usually accurate and fine, but I have the impression that faster times would have been a better choice in some pieces – but, if this is true for Je veux vivre and Glitter and be gay, it does not affect arias as Großmächtige Prinzessin or A vos jeux, mes amis and then it is not such a bad feature after all.
+Finally, for what concerns Dan Ettinger, his conduction is usually accurate and fine.
+However, I have the impression that faster times would have been a better choice in some pieces – but, if this is true for Je veux vivre and Glitter and be gay, it does not affect arias as Großmächtige Prinzessin or A vos jeux, mes amis and then it is not such a bad feature after all.